KaizaM/KaizaM/README.md

 - Hi!
-I'm Kai, currently working as a Senior Data Analyst at Cox Communications.
+I'm Kai, currently working as a Senior BI Analyst at Cox Automotive.
 - Experience in Python, SQL, Tableau, and PowerBI.
 I'm now studying ML and AI.
 - Curiosity in automation tasks.
 Enjoys implementing different knowledge groups and concepts into one project.
 - Thank you!